RaianRashidRimon/Smart-Plant-Monitoring-And-Irrigation-System/README.md

 ✅ List of required hardware components

-✅ Circuit diagram for assembling the hardware components
+✅ Circuit diagram for assembling the hardware components and softwares

 ✅ All images related to the project